atjhc/sif/README.md

 make
 ```

-This will produce artifacts in the `build` directory.
+This will produce release artifacts in the `build` directory.
 To run tests:

 ```sh
 make test